mcindoe/meal-prep/README.md

 ## Future Work

-* Ingredients
-    - Populate JSON with required ingredients
-    - Once selection has been made, form a combined, sorted (by category, name) shopping list with option to ammend based on already-owned items
-    - Option to email user with shopping list
 * Email users with a PDF of the meal selection for that week
 	- This is tricky with a public repo.
 Might need to set up a web server to accept requests to interact with email
     - Could include a PDF of the recipe in the email as well
-    - Meals could have an optimal recipe parameter (would have stored elsewhere from the JSON), and then if present the email would contain the recipes in order
+    - Meals could have an optional recipe parameter (would have stored elsewhere from the JSON), and then if present the email would contain the recipes in order

 ## Email Support